Chapter 8 – Faculty Dismissals

 - 8-D (6) Terminal Notice

 This section applies to the dismissal for cause of a tenured faculty member, and to the dismissal for cause of any other faculty member before the expiration of his or her contract.
-Dismissal for cause should not be confused with non-reappointment or termination, as discussed in Sections 3-E (1), 4-F (3), or 4-G of Chapters 3 and 4.
+Dismissal for cause should not be confused with non-reappointment or termination, as discussed in Sections 3-E (1), 4-F (3), or 4-G.

-Reductions in University core salary (see Section 3-D (2) of Chapter 3) of a tenured continuing full-time active faculty member or untenured faculty member during the term of an existing annual appointment or a contract may be made under this Section, not to exceed 10% in any one year, by the Provost after consultation with a faculty committee, for adequate cause (i.e., a ground listed in the first sentence of Section 8-C, whether or not circumstances in the second sentence of Section 8-C apply).
+Reductions in University core salary (see Section 3-D (2)) of a tenured continuing full-time active faculty member or untenured faculty member during the term of an existing annual appointment or a contract may be made under this Section, not to exceed 10% in any one year, by the Provost after consultation with a faculty committee, for adequate cause (i.e., a ground listed in the first sentence of Section 8-C, whether or not circumstances in the second sentence of Section 8-C apply).
 A faculty member may be relieved of duties by the Provost for a period proportional to the pay reduction.
 The faculty committee will be constituted by the dean and shall include one or more members of the Faculty Council and also a member drawn from either the Senate Committee on Faculty Rights and Responsibilities or the Committee on Faculty Tenure and Privileges Appeals.
 In each case the reduction under this Section will be subject to annual review, and any reduction under this Section in a subsequent year requires continued or new adequate cause and additional consultation with a faculty committee, as provided in this paragraph.